bright/new-www/content/blog/gradual-update-of-the-aws-java-sdk-in-the-springboot-project.md

 * **QueuePublisher** over SnsClient with AwsQueuePublisher implementation
 * **ExternalStorage** over S3Client with AwsFileUploader implementation

-The approach of implementing an abstraction layer over external services and frameworks comes in really handy, especially in cases like ours — changing implementation of these abstractions.
+The approach of implementing an abstraction layer over external services and frameworks comes in really handy, especially in cases like ours — changing the implementation of these abstractions.

 The first thing we did was to add a new implementation for these services using SDK v2, so we added AwsQueueSenderV2, AwsQueuePublisherV2 and AwsFileUploaderV2.